dcorre/gmadet/docs/installation.rst

 This means that you run interactively in a bash terminal the Docker image.
 The -v option means that you mount a volume pointing to the gmadet directory on your host machine, so that you can exchange data between the Docker and your machine.

+If the command $(pwd) does not work on your computer, just write the whole to the gmadet/gmadet/ repository on your computer.

 Installation without Docker
 ---------------------------